risd-gd/babybindery/_posts/2016-09-08-unit1_overview.md

 • 1 summary image of all 25 bits.
 • Detail shots as needed: Graphic forms with fine detail can also be featured larger scale in additional pages.
 • Process for 5 Graphic Forms: Pick 5 of your favorite forms or forms with interesting process and tell us how you did it.
 Be prepared to casually explain the steps involved, providing visual references as needed.
 Use the photos or screen shots taken earlier.

-[](### PART 3:
-//
-// New Compositions.
-Due Week 3 / Sept 27:
-// Create 5 new compositions.
-12″× 12″.
-Black, white, & 1 color.
-No rules for color applications.
-//
-// Each composition should be based on one of the following gestalt principles of perceptual organization.
-//
-// Demonstrate:
-// • Similarity
-// • Continuation
-// • Closure
-// • Proximity
-// • Figure/Ground
-//
-// **FINAL DELIVERABLES Due Sept 27:**
-// • 5 compositions 12″ × 12″, ready to share in class via projection.
-// • 1 print of your strongest composition prepared for showing in Commons.   )